Chart Color Schemes

 Currambine - Kinross features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 83.0% of all households, composed of 42.7% couples with children, 27.3% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 17.0%, with lone person households at 15.4% and group households comprising 1.6%.
-The median household size is 2.8 people, larger than the Greater Perth average of 2.7.
+Family households constitute 83.0% of all households, including 42.7% couples with children, 27.3% couples without children, and 12.0% single parent families.
+Non-family households comprise the remaining 17.0%, with lone person households at 15.4% and group households making up 1.6% of the total.
+The median household size is 2.8 people, which is larger than the Greater Perth average of 2.7.

 Frequently Asked Questions - Households